openhab/openhab-docs/developers/ide/eclipse.md

 1. Download the "Eclipse Installer": [can be downloaded from the Eclipse web site](https://wiki.eclipse.org/Eclipse_Installer)
 1. Launch the Installer and select `Advanced Mode...` on the menu (3 bars) on the right, then select `Eclipse IDE for Java Developers` then `Next>`
+Eclipse suggested version is "Latest Release" (currently 2019-06 does not support bndtools)
 1. Select `Github Projects > openHAB > openHAB Development`.

     Do *NOT* select other projects for now.